xuankimtran/docs-1/pages/katalon-analytics/docs/install_kt_agent.md

 description:
 ---

-This content has been moved to [Create a Local Test Environment with Agent](https://docs.katalon.com/katalon-analytics/docs/agents.html).
+The content has been moved to [Create a Local Test Environment with Agent](https://docs.katalon.com/katalon-analytics/docs/agents.html).